 “Bare en mor” (The Barrøy Chronicles, 4) by Roy Jacobsen

 I loved the fourth and final book in Roy Jacobsen’s The Barrøy Chronicles series.
 I was sad to leave Ingrid’s world behind when it ended.
 Ingrid is a smart, independent, admirable woman born, raised, and living on a fictional remote island in northern Norway (south of Lofoten which is where we were visiting at the time of this reading).
 This final installment takes place when Ingrid is in her 50s and covers a time period of about 15 years.
 It’s been five years since she returned from her trip at the end of WWII seeking the father of her child in vain (book #3).
 The island is now alive with people, all ages, both immediate family and found family.
 The book chronicles their lives which includes the men leaving for winter fishing in Lofoten, a dangerous and risky endeavor, while the women stay home tending to the household.
 This may have been my favorite book of the series.
-(The English translation, Just a Mother translated by Don Bartlett and Don Shaw, will be released on March 7, 2023.)
+(The English translation, Just a Mother translated by Don Bartlett and Don Shaw, will be released in the US on March 7, 2023.)

 - 2022 Scandinavian Reading Challenge: Postwar/1950s and 1960s in Norway

 - Summer Book Bingo: Historical fiction; Takes place in a country other than the US